robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 <p align="left"><img src="https://raw.githubusercontent.com/robguilarr/candy_crush_difficulty/master/plots/table3.png" style="width: 250px"></p>

 We have levels where 50% of players finished on the first attempt and others that are the opposite.
-But let’s visualize it through the episode, to make it clear
+But let’s visualize it through the episode, to make it clear.

 ```python
 # Lineplot of Success Probability per Level